hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

     $ hyper rm -f myweb
     myweb

 The volume will be unmounted but not deleted.
-The floating IP will be de-associated, but not released.
+The floating IP will be detached, but not released.

 ### Done!